 - Marcotte, Ethan.
 Responsive Design: Patterns and Principles.
 New York: A Book Apart, 2015.
 ISBN 9781937557331 $11 (eBook)

-My policy for assigning books: they are all required in the edition indicated; the total retail pricetag for the entire course should be less than $100 (this one is $94 on the high end, assuming you opt for the eBook or paperback formats indicated below); and each book should be worthy of a place on your bookshelf or electronic device of choice long after the class has ended.
+My policy for assigning books: books are all required in the edition indicated; the total retail pricetag for the entire course should be less than $100 (this one is $94 on the high end, assuming you opt for the eBook or paperback formats indicated here); and each book should be worthy of a place on your bookshelf or electronic device of choice long after the class has ended.

 I want to help you build your professional library while also being sensitive to your personal finances.
 While many things about the course calendar will change, the reading schedule will not.
 I invite you to hold off on purchasing specific books until closer to the time that we read them.